-9. School policies on student's carrying/self-administering medicines
+9. School Policies on Students carrying/self-administering Medicines

-- (a) The School does not provide pain-relieving medication. - (b) Students over 13 may carry a one-day supply of pain-relieving medication.
-A one-day supply consists of a maximum of two tablets. - (c) Students must carry inhalers and EpiPens.
+- The School does not provide pain-relieving medication without written consent from parents/carers. - Students over 13 may carry a one-day supply of pain-relieving medication e.g. paracetamol.
+A one-day supply consists of a maximum of two tablets. - Students must carry inhalers and EpiPens. - No student is allowed to carry or self-administer any medicine, other than that mentioned above.
+Any other medication should be delivered to Pupil Reception following the procedures identified in paragraph 1.